hculap/geolocation/README.md

 `mrt add Geolocation`

-You can use if in your non-meteor projects, just copy geoocation.js file.
+You can use it in your non-meteor projects, just copy geoocation.js file.

 <h3>How to use?</h3>